About the School of Communications

 Lindenwood University Communications graduates get jobs and build careers in their chosen fields.

-Channel 26, LUHE-TV (Lindenwood University Higher Education) is available to over 100,000 St. Charles cable subscribers.
+LUTV is available on Charter Cable at 989, on AT&T Uverse at 101, and on Lindenwood's St. Charles campus on channel 53-1.
+It can also be found on the Lindenwood website and through the Lindenwood mobile app.
 89.1, The Wood (KCLC), Commercial-Free Radio, broadcasts at a range of approximately 50 miles covering almost the entire St. Louis area - a top-20 market.
 89.1, The Wood, broadcasts from the new Spellmann Student Center, where studios are equipment with the latest digital electronics.

 Lindenwood graduates can walk from our facility into any station in the country with a minimum of retooling.